VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Experiments

 \textbf{Visual Understanding Tasks.} Table \ref{tab:image_language_understanding} and Table \ref{tab:video_language_understanding} summarize the comparison between our method and other leading VLMs on the image-language and video-language benchmarks respectively.
 Compared to the mainstream choice of continuous visual tokens produced by foundation models like CLIP, the VQGAN-based discrete visual tokens have less alignment with text, thus harming VLMs' performance on visual understanding tasks.
 With our unified foundation vision tower, our model can have a performance close to leading VLMs even with discrete visual tokens.

 \looseness=-1 \textbf{Visual Generation Tasks.} As shown in Table \ref{tab:image_generation_fid}, \abb can achieve a better FID than other autoregressive methods and have comparable performance with some diffusion based methods.
 This result shows the feasibility of our method for visual generation.
 Table \ref{tab:image_generation} summarizes the quantitative results of our method and other visual generation methods on GenAI-Bench.
-Although Our method is inferior to diffusion-based visual generation methods that have been trained on billions-level image-text pairs, our method has comparable performance with SD v2.1 \cite{rombach2022high} and SD-XL \cite{sdxl} on \textit{advanced} prompts even trained with magnitude-level less data.
-This further shows that \abb can learn the correlation among visual and textual modalities effectively and efficiently with our unified training framework.
+Although Our method is inferior to diffusion-based visual generation methods that have been trained on billions-level image-text pairs, our method has comparable performance with SD v2.1 \citep{rombach2022high} and SD-XL \citep{sdxl} on \textit{advanced} prompts even trained with magnitude-level less data.
+This further shows that \abb can learn the correlation among visual and textual modalities effectively with our unified training framework.
+For video generation, we evaluate our method on VBench~\citep{vbench} and compare it against Open-Sora~\citep{zheng1open}, CogVideo~\citep{hong2022cogvideo}, and CogVideoX~\citep{yang2024cogvideox}.
+The results, presented in Table \ref{tab:vbench}, demonstrate that our method achieves performance that is better than CogVideo and comparable to Open-Sora, highlighting the effectiveness of our approach.